Brain Power: How to Speak German Fluently with 8 Brainy Strategies

 After you know all about that, you’ll be able to employ the right learning strategies and significantly speed up the process of becoming fluent.

-We’ve simplified all of this for you here.
-Just follow the simple steps we’ve laid out below, and you’ll see that some small changes in your German study routine can make a big difference.
+I’ve simplified all of this for you here.
+Just follow the simple steps I’ve laid out below, and you’ll see that some small changes in your German study routine can make a big difference.

 What Your Brain Needs to Produce Fluent German